 Origin of Peruvian Cocadas

-In Peru, the origin of cocadas dates back to the convents of Creole nuns during the Viceroyalty period.
-As with other traditional desserts created or transformed by these devout women, their preparation and consumption eventually extended beyond the limits of monasteries and convents.
+The origin of Peruvian cocadas dates back to the convents of the nuns during the viceregal period.
+As with other traditional desserts created or transformed by these devout women; Its preparation and consumption eventually extended beyond the limits of monasteries and convents.

-The consumption of Peruvian cocadas is often associated with fairs and popular, traditional celebrations, especially in coastal towns where coconut trees are abundant.
-This doesn't mean they aren't popular in larger cities, as they can be found in markets and candy stores.
+The consumption of Peruvian cocadas is usually associated with popular fairs and celebrations, especially in coastal cities, where coconuts are abundant.
+This does not mean that they are not popular in larger cities, as they can be found in confectionery stores and specialty sweets shops.

 Like other desserts, there are a variety of recipes depending on the country where they are prepared and the selection or use of certain ingredients, such as the type of milk.
 Here, we present one of the simplest recipes, utilizing readily available ingredients.

-• Ground cinnamon to your taste and measure.
+- Grind cinnamon to your desired consistency and measure.

 Preparation